-Step 18 months Employee submits Head of Division Three: before request to Head of makes submission to Request retirement date Division Director of Personnel (the following March 30) Employee submits request to Senior Tutor Senior Tutor makes submission to Head of House and college appointment, beyond the EJRA should be transmitted formally in writing, by the Senior Tutor to the President, as part of a submission.
+Step Three:18 months beforeRequest to continue18 months beforeRequest to continue18 months beforeMarch 30)10 months before retirement date Employee submits request to Head of Division Head of Division makes submission to Director of Personnel Employee submits request to Senior Tutor Senior Tutor makes submission to Head of House and college appointment, beyond the EJRA should be transmitted formally in writing, by the Senior Tutor to the President, as part of a submission.
 Any request relating to the university part of a joint appointment should be made to the Director of Personnel and Related Services, in accordance with the university's procedures.
 The submission should consist of, and set out clearly: